tylerchr/jstn/SPEC.md

    (3) in the case of object properties, that property's lack of presence.

-A JSON document that does not satisfy these conditions with respect to a JSTN text MUST NOT be considered valid with respect to that JSTN text.
+A JSON document that does not satisfy these conditions with respect to a JSTN text MUST NOT be considered valid with respect to that JSTN text, and a JSTN validator MUST indicate a validation failure.

+A JSON validator MUST implement support for determining whether a JSON document is valid with respect to a JSTN text.

-### Strict Mode Validation
+### Strict Mode

-In addition to the standard validation conditions, A JSTN validator MAY choose to offer an additional "strict mode" validator implementation.
-A strict JSTN validator accepts a JSTN type declaration and a JSON text, enforces all of the validation criteria as listed for a standard JSTN validator, and also validates the JSON document against the following _additional_ criteria:
+A JSON text is said to be strictly valid with respect to a JSTN text if the following conditions all apply, and a JSTN validator that checks these conditions is said to run in strict mode:

+1. The JSON text is valid with respect to the JSTN type declaration.

-4. No object properties exist in the JSON document that are not declared in the JSTN type declaration text.
-A JSTN validator in strict mode MUST fail validation if properties are found in the JSON document that are not declared in the corresponding JSTN text.
+2. No object properties exist in the JSON document that are not declared in the JSTN type declaration.

-5. The JSON document does not contain any properties that are represented by the JSTN text with an `any` or `any?` type.
-A JSTN validator in strict mode MUST fail upon encountering a JSON value that is declared in the JSTN text as having a type of `any` or `any?`.
+3. The JSON document does not contain any values that are represented in the JSTN text with an `any` or `any?` type.

+A JSON document that does not satisfy these stricter conditions with respect to a JSTN text MUST NOT be considered strictly valid, and a JSTN validator in strict mode MUST indicate a validation failure.

+A JSTN validator SHOULD implement support for determining whether a JSON document is strictly valid with respect to a JSTN text.
+If a JSTN validator implements such a function, it MUST behave according to these criteria.

-A JSON document that does not satisfy these additional "strict mode" conditions with respect to a JSTN text MAY be considered _invalid by "Strict Mode" JSTN standards_ with respect to that JSTN text.
-If the JSON document otherwise satisfies all of the standard JSTN validation conditions, and only fails validation due to strict mode conditions, usages of the validator SHOULD clarify that the document is considered invalid only by _strict mode_ JSTN standards.
+If the JSON document is valid but not strictly valid with respect to the JSTN text, a JSTN validator with support for strict validity SHOULD clarify that the JSON document is considered invalid only by strict standards.

 ## Examples